LET ME TELL YOU MY STORY...

 A simple decision that saved my life, as well as my sister's.

-This decision, taken in a split second, which I did not imagine, at the time, would change the entire course of my destiny.
+This decision, made in a fraction of a second, which I did not imagine at the time, would change the entire course of my destiny.

 The day I crossed paths with a serial killer named Peters Mertens was the day Olivia gave way to the Naked Spirit.